mmesiti/2025-09-09-workshop/content/join.md

 **You don't have to be located in the Nordics**.
-We welcome teams and local events from anyone, also outside the Nordics.
+We welcome teams and local events from anywhere.
 These local classrooms help us to reach more people.

 {{ enddiv() }}